Mithesh-B/Safe_Walk/README.md

 For any questions or issues with Safe Walk, please use the GitHub page to open an issue.

 ## License
-Safe Walk uses the MIT License.
-The Leaflet.js and Leaflet.heat libraries are also licensed under MIT.
+Safe Walk uses the GNU General Public License v3.0.
+The Leaflet.js and Leaflet.heat libraries are licensed under MIT.

 For more information on Leaflet.js and Leaflet.heat, visit the official [Leaflet.js](https://leafletjs.com/) and [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat) websites.